JKpolrob/AI-course-SUT/README.md

 # AI-course-SUT

-AI course at suranaree university
+Knowledge base when I studied artificial intelligence course at Suranaree University at the bachelor's degree level (2020).